Nodnarboen/k8s-workshop/labs/lab2/README.md

 4. If needed, run <b>kubectl delete --all pods --namespace=dynatrace</b> to delete all pods.
 This will cycle through the pods and you will have new pod instances.

-Offical page could be found [here](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/google-cloud-platform/google-kubernetes-engine/installation-and-operation/full-stack/troubleshoot-oneagent-on-google-kubernetes-engine/)
+Offical troubleshooting page could be found [here](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/google-cloud-platform/google-kubernetes-engine/installation-and-operation/full-stack/troubleshoot-oneagent-on-google-kubernetes-engine/)

 :arrow_up: [Back to TOC](/README.md) :arrow_left: [Prev](../lab1/README.md)   :arrow_right: [Next](../lab3/README.md)